icebert04/icebert04.github.io/_posts/2019-8-9-a-fried-chicken-nation.md

 That is who we are.
 Our family has an endless adoration for animals... both domesticated and livestock.
 One of which is Chickens...

-It's no secret that The Philippines are a "Fried-Chicken Nation"!
+It's no secret that The Philippines are a **"Fried-Chicken Nation"**!
 These creatures are probably the most populous and most popular type of meat for most Filipino consumers today.
 Just look at Jollibee.
-Try to visit one of their branches and see for yourself the volume of orders of "Chickenjoys" of every single hungry customer.
+Try to visit one of their branches and see for yourself the volume of orders of **"Chickenjoys"** of every single hungry customer.
-It goes without saying that Filipinos do love chickens and the demand is "Huge"!
+It goes without saying that Filipinos do love chickens and the demand is **"Huge"**!

 During the course of my business (particularly in this agricultural project), I managed to write a "Booklet."
 In that booklet, I've written all the things that I have done in my Poultry farm.